starvagrant/toh/toh.markdown/the_culinary_black_arts.md

 Both Mr. Rex and Mrs. Ashton returned from an autopsy with a strange substance in their digestive system, a substance which littered the streets of West Point.
 The substance was in Mrs. Ashton's upper GI tract, and examiner estimates a meal of the substance approximately five hours before the shooting.
 Mr. Rex's entire digestive tract was full of the substance.
 The coroner believes he had been eating at a regular pace since eight in the previous morning, and trails in the esophagus indicate a large imbibing of the substance right before the shooting.
 Strangely, the substance does not seem to have any clear toxic or intoxicating properties that might have altered anyone's behavior before the incident.

 Being Mrs. Ashton's silent protege the general agreement was that I prepare her last rites.
 I made preparation for a silent vigil, as she had done, and refused to bring in a minister for an official burial.
-I gave no reason for this arrangement, though those that best know the events of that night understand I wished her passing to in no way resemble what Mr. Rex would have done, if they were his procedings.
+I gave no reason for this arrangement, though those that best know the events of that night understand I wished her passing to in no way resemble what Mr. Rex would have done, if they were his proceedings.

 "Being shot from behind, Amanda left no parting words, but she had scribbled a few lines on a speech she wished to deliver during her Bible study.
 "What profit a man to gain the whole word but lose his own soul?
 The answer of course is, (smile here to indicate joke) the world.
 But it is a different world to the soulless.
 It will not be enough, and the possessor of the new world will want more worlds--worlds that can only be generated from his own head.
 These worlds, fullest of a soulless imagination, will not contain anything that is not perverted, or which is satisfying, necessitating the creation of more worlds of equal fruitlessness.

 "A hunger for a food that can never satisfy--that is what the soulless inherits.
 But I hold as idle fantasy those stories about selling your soul to the devil, because a sale implies a quick and decisive purchase.
 One loses one's soul not by a contract in blood, signed once, but by every day filling it with hunger until...

 "The note," I informed the audience, "ends here, and considering the note in detail, I hope that it is never finished, for only one who can knows the hunger can tell of what she set out to describe.
-I can only imagine..." here I failed to offer a timeline, "That given her new found voice, her caring, her leadership in these strange times--that hunger has been replaced by the beautiful woman we'll always keep in our memories."
+I can only imagine..." here I failed to offer a time line, "That given her new found voice, her caring, her leadership in these strange times--that hunger has been replaced by the beautiful woman we'll always keep in our memories."

 I had observed, journaled, pondered the human spirit in a handwriting that no one else would ever understand.
 I wondered, in that strange moment, if that had only been practice for the one time I would have to address my entire town.
 I go back now to contemplating words likely never to be read.

 I know Atticus Rex was after myself and Sylvia next, and so I can't help but feel I should be able to describe his motives.
 He was a preacher that believed in the benefits of a fear of God, that humans could not be moral creatures without an awareness of their upcoming judgment.
 But putting the fear of God into someone who does not have it is certainly a tricky business.
-Particuarly when the Black Rain came.
+Particularly when the Black Rain came.

 It was impossible in the time of the Black Rain for anyone to stop, by old standards, an epidemic of infidelity.
 The Black Rain, when imbibed by those who strongest urge was lust, created sex symbols beyond my wildest imaginings that creatures of the flesh were overpowered by.
 I know I did not resist it.
 I spent many hours a week making love to a voluptuous woman and it never lost its appeal, it was never less ecstatic, and I trampled on social convention to continue it, and I imagine everyone else did at some point.